Introduction

 邮箱:fdusummer@163.com

 Fudan University's Graduate School began launching and funding the 'Graduate International Summer School' program in 2023.
 The School of International Relations and Public Affairs at Fudan University, as one of the first departments to undertake this, hosted an international summer school for graduate students covering interdisciplinary topics in political science, public administration, international relations, national security studies, and regional studies.
-The theme of this summer school project is 'Major Changes and the New Order: China and the World,' with a planned duration of ten years.
-The focus for the year 2025 will be: The Global South and Diverse Pathways to Modernization
+The theme of this summer school project is 'A New Order, China and the World in Great Transformation,' with a planned duration of ten years.
+The focus for the year 2026 is: Toward a Non-Hegemonic World: Communitas, Governance, and the De-dependency Development of the Global South

 1. About This Years Theme

-Requirements: Applicants must be proficient in both Chinese and English.
+Requirements: Applicants must be proficient in English.
 The program is open to master's and doctoral students, as well as early-career scholars from universities in China and abroad.
+Undergraduate students in their final years will also be considered.
 Preference will be given to those with academic backgrounds in international relations, international political economy, area studies, or political science.

 Location: School of International Relations and Public Affairs, Fudan University